The Complete Guide to Using Compression Correctly in Your Mixes

-As far as mixing processors go, compression is the second in command after EQ when you need to manipulate audio.
+Using compression correctly is the second most important thing to do after EQ when you need to manipulate audio.

 However, although compression is a bit more complicated, it’s also more subjective to the person who’s using it.